jimcottam1/lorraineprototype/DEPLOYMENT-GUIDE.md

 **2. Test Email Rate Limiting**
 - Make test bookings to verify all 3 emails send
-- If fails: Consider Resend Pro upgrade ($20/month)
+- If fails: Consider Resend upgrade
 - If passes: Can continue on free tier

 ---